mphilli/English-to-IPA/README.md

-### IPA Generator (Python 3.6+)
+### English to IPA (Python 3.6+)
 Converts English text to IPA notation

-This program utilizes the Carnegie-Mellon University Phonetic Dictionary Database to convert English words into IPA.
+This program utilizes the Carnegie-Mellon University Pronouncing Dictionary to convert English words into the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet).

     English to IPA